Rep. Langevin: Public service has changed since Capitol riot - NewsBreak

 Rep. Langevin: Public service has changed since Capitol riot

-WARWICK, R.I. — (AP) — After the Capitol riot, longtime U.S. Rep. Jim Langevin said he thought briefly that the foolishness and recklessness of dividing the country would finally stop.
-That didn’t happen, and the Rhode Island Democrat says it’s one reason why he’s leaving Congress.
+After the Capitol riot, longtime U.S. Rep. Jim Langevin said he thought briefly that the foolishness and recklessness of dividing the country would finally stop.
+That didn’t happen, and the Rhode Island Democrat says it’s one reason why he’s leaving Congress .

 Langevin saw some of his Republican colleagues saying enough is enough.
 He said he hoped they would all rededicate themselves to finding common ground, recognizing that as Americans, “we're in this together.”